adoroburrito/Colorschemes/README.md

-.Xresources colorschemes meant to be used with urxvt
+'.Xresources' colorschemes meant to be used with urxvt.